miker704/Strife/patch_V4_notes.md

     - Renamed Patches.md to Patch_V3_notes.md.
     - Renamed Patches2.md to Patch_V4_notes.md (this file).
     - Changed the link the patches2.md to Patch_V4_notes.md in README.md.
+    - Changed to createRoot instead of ReactDom.render to use react 18 instead of react 17 in strife.jsx.

 ## Backend Changes